maxime-lair/maxime-lair/roadTo/os_concepts/networking_concepts.md

 ### IPv6

 IPv6 is the most recent version of the Internet protocol.
 It was developped to deal with the long-anticipated issue of IPv4 address exhaustion.
 4 billions devices is not a lot considering the world population and growing appetite for electronic devices such as smartphones.
+Today, [IPv6 deployment](https://www.google.com/intl/en/ipv6/statistics.html#tab=per-country-ipv6-adoption) is largely popular in higher population countries such as China or India, but most countries still largely use IPv4 in comparaison.
+It is deemed to be changed over the next few decades, as China announced plans to complete a national IPv6 rollout by 2030.

 In IPv6, devices are assigned a unique IP address for identification **and location definition**.
 IPv6 uses **128-bit addresses**, allowing around the same number of atoms available on Earth (e.g. pratically infinite).